Make a complaint

 • If the complaint should not be looked at further because it could compromise legal proceedings to do so

-• If it has now become clear that this complaint has previously fully exhausted the complaints process
+• If it's now become clear that this complaint has previously fully exhausted the complaints process

-In most cases, it’s the Customer Services Team who will lead the investigation on behalf of the Executive Management Team.
+In most cases, it’s the Customer Services team who'll lead the investigation on behalf of the Executive Management team.
 An Executive Director or Head of Service is responsible for the final response at Stage 2.

-We will investigate the issues raised and provide a written response by post or email within 20 working days from the date of our acknowledgement.
+We'll investigate the issues raised and provide a written response by post or email within 20 working days from the date of our acknowledgement.
 There may be occasions when due to the complexity of the complaint, we need extra time to investigate.
-If we need an extension to the Stage 2 standard timescale, we will inform the resident of this and the reasons, where possible at least 2 working days before the response is due.
+If we need an extension to the Stage 2 standard timescale, we'll inform the resident of this and the reasons, where possible at least 2 working days before the response is due.
 Any extension must be no more than a further 20 working days without good reason.
 If the extension is not acceptable with the resident, the resident can always contact the Housing Ombudsman to discuss this further.
-We will provide the resident with the Housing Ombudsman contact details in all complaint correspondence letters.
+We'll provide the resident with the Housing Ombudsman contact details in all complaint correspondence letters.

 The stage 2 response will contain: